RandyGaul/cute_framework/doc/protocol.md

 ### Payload Packet

 ```
+payload size        uint16_t
-payload data        In the range of [1, 1255] bytes.
+payload data        In the range of [1, 1253] bytes.
 ```

 The *payload packet* can be sent by the client or the server during the *connected* state of the client.
 They contain game specific user data.